 - I2C Pins: Two Pins(A4 and A5) are used for developing I2C communication.
 A4 is known as serial data line (SDA) which holds the data and A5 shows serial clock line (SCL) which provides data synchronization clock.

 - PWM.
 There are 6 digital pins labeled as 3,5,6,9,10, and 11 available on the board that provide PWM (pulse width modulation).

 - External Interrupts.
 There are two external interrupts available called T0(at Pin 4) and T1(at Pin 5).
 They are also known as hardware interrupts.

-- If you have already worked on Arduino Uno board, then no need to buy USB to serial converter cable as you can program the Pro Mini using Uno board.
+- If you have already worked on the Arduino Uno board, then no need to buy a USB to serial converter cable as you can program the Pro Mini using Uno board.
 Make sure, the Pro Mini version you are working on comes with 5V regulation as it runs at 16MHz like Arduino Uno board.
-Programming your 3.3V Pro Mini board will not be compatible with Arduino Uno board, hence making it very difficult to program the 3.3V version of Pro Mini board.
+Programming your 3.3V Pro Mini board will not be compatible with the Arduino Uno board, hence making it very difficult to program the 3.3V version of the Pro Mini board.

 - The form factor is another major difference that makes this device unique.

 - Pro Mini comes in a very small and compact size which makes this device suitable for most applications.
 But small size comes with one limitation i.e. it doesn't compatible with Arduino Shields unless you hard-wire the board with Arduino Shield.

 - First, you need to install the Arduino IDE software on your computer, which is the official software used to program Arduino boards.